 This game was developed for the BIT Olympics 2023, a program-wide challenge for BIT students at Carleton University.
-The goal was to make a simple platformer game using only stock images found from google images within a one week interval, realistically, I was only able to put in 6-7 hours of work due to work and other responsibilities.
+The goal was to make a simple platformer game using only stock images found from google images within a short time interval.

 The game is a simple platformer where the player is an egg.
 The goal is to roll from start to finish across 10 levels, jumping on moving platforms, dodging spikes, and getting blown by fans along the way.